 You cannot compromise with its elements and still expect the system to work well.

 You also cannot just ignore some elements of the system (such as sales management).

 Our recommendation is to have a small and dedicated team working on the system that must involve salespeople.

-The smaller the team the better as there are less relationship and communications complexity involved.
+The smaller the team, the better, as there is less relationship and communication complexity involved.
 Each team member must have a clear responsibility, authority, decision making and reason to participate in the meetings.

-From another hand, when multiple stakeholders from customer side are involved (particularly if they tend to second guess each other), the more difficult is to move ahead and the more expensive and inefficient the project becomes at the end.
+From another hand, when multiple stakeholders from the customer side are involved (particularly if they tend to guess each other second), the more difficult is to move ahead, and the more expensive and inefficient the project becomes at the end.

-In fact, our experience shows that the more control we as consultants have over the whole system, the better results and the faster we can execute.
+Our experience shows that the more control we, as consultants, have over the whole system, the better results and the faster we can execute.

 Some of the best performing campaigns have been the ones where we have controlled it all up to running pipeline management calls with sales.